Posts

 Image

-Tip #7 Containing clutter One of the things I found that helps reduce dust in my house is to keep everything organized and enclosed.
-These cd containers are from one of my favorite stores, IKEA.
-And they're cheap!
+One of the things I found that helps reduce dust in my house is to keep everything organized and enclosed.
+I found CD containers from IKEA, and they're cheap!
 I think I paid $3.99 for the two pack.
 They have a lot of fun colors which are important to an Interior designer!
-I have a stand that holds my tv, and underneath are several different shelves, which I put the boxes in.
+I have a stand that holds my TV and underneath are several different shelves, which I put the boxes in.
 I have my music organized according to category (I worked in a music store while I was in college, so it's habit to keep it categorized and alphabetized.)
-It works out great, the tv stand is easy to keep clean, the surfaces wipe right off.
-And the boxes keep everything organized and it really reduces the dust.
+It works out great, the TV stand is easy to keep clean, the surfaces wipe right off.
+And the boxes keep everything organized and it really reduces the dust - which is one of my worst asthma triggers.
 Of course, I pull the boxes out and dust the shelves and tops of the boxes.
 Anything I can do to cut down on triggers for our asthma, I will do it.
-It seems to work better than a bunch of cd's on a shelf collecting dust.
-But, do whatever work
+It seems to work better than a bunch of CD's on a shelf collecting dust. ...

 Flash Back Friday